lochuhsin/Bitcask-kv-database/README.md

 In short, this is a project re-implementing Key/Value storage with log style storage mechanism.

+Why log style ?
+Since this is an append only storage mechanism, that is every create, update, delete operation will append data to log file.
+As this takes only O(1) operation in general.
+Therefore it is very efficient for write heavy stuff.

+However the read operation will be significant slow, since there are several layers to approach in order to find if the data is in database.

+First it ask bloomfilter, to see if data is in.
+Second, search in memory, since it contains most recent data.
+Third, if data is not in memory, search segments (Where SSTable is implemented).

+Therefore unlike B-tree implementation, there are several layers to look up, as it consumes a lot of time.

 ---
 ### Feature
 1. Basic Key/Value Storage mechanism